Division of Behavioral Health

 Program Development Branch

 The Program Development Branch provides leadership for creating and planning program infrastructure based on assessment of need, best practices, and stakeholder participation.
-The Program Development Branch is also responsible for the IMPACT Plus Program.

 Program Support Branch

 The Program Support Branch provides expert support through training, consultation and customer relations.
 This includes services for providers within the Regional MH/ID Board network, including other affiliated and nonaffiliated contractors.
+The Program Support Branch is also responsible for the Driving Under the Influence (DUI) Program.

 Provider Services Branch